-How Unity built a gaming engine for the future – TechCrunch
+Unity IPO aims to fuel growth across gaming and beyond – TechCrunch

 What is a game engine?

-Unity’s origin and core business is as a game engine, software that is similar to Adobe Photoshop, but used instead for editing games and creating interactive 3D content.
+Unity’s origin is as a game engine, software that is similar to Adobe Photoshop, but used instead for editing games and creating interactive 3D content.
 Users import digital assets (often from Autodesk’s Maya) and add logic to guide each asset’s behavior, character interactions, physics, lighting and countless other factors that create fully interactive games.
 Creators then export the final product to one or more of the 20 platforms Unity supports, such as Apple iOS and Google Android, Xbox and Playstation, Oculus Quest and Microsoft HoloLens, etc.

-In this regard, Unity is more comparable to Adobe and Autodesk — which both have integrations with Unity — than to game studios or publishers like Electronic Arts and Zynga.
+In this regard, Unity is more comparable to Adobe and Autodesk than to game studios or publishers like Electronic Arts and Zynga.

 What are Unity’s lines of business?